The Barn Theatre,

 Power: General power and that for stage circuits and lighting is available throughout the Theatre at all times.

-There is an automatic froststat which comes into operation during the winter.
+There is an automatic froststat which comes into operation during the winter and a thermostat in the auditorium.

-Car Parking: The Hirer, both before and after any public performance, must supervise the theatre car park.
+Car Parking: The Hirer MUST use the theatre car park for all public performances, supervising the arrival and departure of all patrons, cast and crew and directing them to park appropriately.
 No vehicles except emergency vehicles or those used by the First Aiders are permitted to park on the forecourt of the Theatre when the public is in the building, including during dress rehearsals.

 At least three car park attendants must be provided whenever there is an audience and cars in the front car park should be parked in the traditional fore and aft positions.
 The car park should not be considered full until vehicles are parked all around the Theatre including up the access lane to the side of the Theatre.
 The attendants must arrive at whatever time the Theatre is opened, be it for performers or audience and at least one hour before each performance.
 They must wear the reflective vests available from FOH at all times when directing traffic.
-Priority in the main car park should be given to patrons, with cast and helpers parking in the rear car park or away from the theatre.
+Patrons should be given priority in the main car park, with cast and helpers parking in the rear car park or away from the theatre.

 It is often necessary to liaise with the sound technician to assist with moving vehicles at the end of performances.